npezza93/ttags/README.md

 - `-f` or `--tag-file=file` - Path to the file where tags should be written.
 If `-` is passed, tags are outputted to stdout.

+- `lsp` - Starts an LSP server that updates the tags for a file when the file is saved